hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 # SheetX Documment

+__If you are using the Lite version, access to some advanced features will be restricted, and the number of spreadsheets you can process will be limited.
+If you find my software beneficial for your work, please consider upgrading to the PRO version.__

 ## 1. Introduction

 This tool simplifies database design and management for game developers and designers, allowing easy modification of game statistics without needing developer help.